mcandre/unmake/WARNINGS.md

 You may write logical target declarations as whitespace delimited prerequisites in a single `.PHONY:` rule, or distribute logical target declarations among multiple `.PHONY:` rules.

 As well, aggregate targets like `port: cross-compile archive`, that do not have any commands, are usually not actual filenames themselves.
 Aggregate, commandless targets are also logical targets.
 Which means that they should also have an entry as a prerequisite in a `.PHONY:` special rule.
+However, make sometimes infers target trees based on common C filename patterns.
+So we cannot reliably warn on potentially `.PHONY` worthy empty-command targets until a complete inferred rule system is implemented.

 Due to the variance in artifact names, `unmake` cannot automate checking for all possible targets deserving `.PHONY` declarations.
 Neither `make` nor `unmake` knows this application-specific information.
 The makefile maintainer should supply this information, and configure any needed `.PHONY` declarations accordingly.